A Change is Coming: Why Google Analytics 4 Changes Digital Marketing

 A Greek philosopher named Heraclitus once made the statement that “Change is the only constant in life,” and while this may be up for debate in many areas of our lives, one area that it certainly holds true is SEO.

-Web search has evolved from a useful tool 20 years ago to a major component of our lives and one of the largest industries in the world today.
+Web search has evolved from a useful tool 20 years ago to a major component of our lives and one of the world’s largest industries today.
 SEO (Search Engine Optimization) is how we leverage this search to the benefit of our brands and our businesses.

 In a nutshell, SEO is how we get found online.
-And, while the fundamentals have remained the same over the last couple of decades, the tactics have changed remarkably.
+While the fundamentals have remained the same over the last couple of decades, the tactics have changed remarkably.

 In just the last few years, SEO has made some dramatic advancements.
-Many of the tactics that were used even a year ago are already outdated and it’s not a stretch to assume that the tactics we are using now will be obsolete in the next year.
+Many of the tactics used even a year ago are already outdated, and it’s not a stretch to assume that the tactics we use now will be obsolete in the next year.

 Ever focused on delighting their users, search engines like Google and Bing are constantly updating their software to ensure continued success and market dominance.
-Recent updates have included the use of curated data to provide immediate information, the segmentation of users based on their location and devices, and the prioritization of unique content (in a literal sea of unoriginal text, images, and video).
+Recent updates have included using curated data to provide immediate information, the segmentation of users based on their location and devices, and the prioritization of unique content (in a literal sea of unoriginal text, images, and video).